LVPlayground/playground/javascript/features/houses/README.md

 No.

-## FAQ: Who's got access to an house?
+## FAQ: Who's got access to a house?
-The owner of an house and their [friends](../friends/).
-Administrators can always access an house.
+The owner of a house and their [friends](../friends/).
+Administrators can always access a house.
 Players who are not registered with Las Venturas Playground are not able to access houses.

 In the future, houses may feature dedicated access lists configurable by the owner.